Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Another piece of the pregnancy puzzle is your cervical mucus, which, if we are being honest, can make things difficult for the little sperm trying to wiggle their way in.

-This is just your cervical mucus doing its job to create a safe space for the sperm to thrive when it’s the right time.
+This is just your cervical mucus creating a safe space for the sperm to thrive when it’s the right time.

 When your body is ovulating and ready for the sperm to do its thing, your estrogen levels peak, which causes your cervical mucus to go from pasty/creamy to stretchy – think of the consistency of egg whites.